FREQUENTLY ASKED QUESTIONS

 When people “hijack” a race they jeopardize the race’s ability to come back, create a potential for problems for other runners trying to determine their place in the race and for support personnel to identify participants and (if necessary) provide emergency support.
 Like shoplifting, being a race bandit does not cost the person taking anything, but the cost ultimately goes to the people who follow the rules and pay to run the race.

 Obstacle course racing can be a very challenging and dangerous endurance sport.
 All participants are required to sign a full liability release waiver before they can participate.
 While we believe that anyone can overcome the challenging obstacles, it is important to properly train for the physical challenges before participating in the race.
 Training alone is not enough, it is also essential to be safe when you enter, overcome, and exit each obstacle.
-By training, following best safety practices, and proper race etiquette, you will have amazing at the race.
+By training, following best safety practices, and proper race etiquette, you will have the best race experience.

-Disclaimer: Please note that race information here represents what is planned for the Grit OCR event.
-Locations, course variations, and changes may apply depending on conditions, availability, and improvements.
+Disclaimer: Please note that race information here represents what is planned for the Grit OCR events.
+Locations, course variations, obstacles, and changes may apply depending on conditions, availability, and improvements.
 We strive to make the best race experience for participants.
 Thank you for understanding.